Rahul-98a/Sudoku-Vocabulary-App/README.md

 User Stories:
 1.As a teachers and students of elementary school and secondary school, we want a simple sudoku problem, so that we can do some simple practices.
 Scenario 1:
-Given: There are selections of different sizes of sudoku game.
+Given: There are selections of different sizes of sudoku grid.
 When: Users can select 4x4 sizes of easier game.
 Then:  The sudoku grid will change to 4x4 format.
 Scenario 2: